Exceptional Points in the Scattering Resonances of a Sphere Dimer: The Model

 As demonstrated in Appendix \ref{sec:CDA}, under these approximations, our model is equivalent to a coupled-dipole approximation, which is widely used in the literature of scattering by small particle arrays \cite{steshenko_single_2009,meier_enhanced_1983,maier_optical_2003,forestiere_role_2009}.

 Notably, as shown in Appendix \ref{sec:Asymptotic}, Eqs. \eqref{eq:Red_approx} and \eqref{eq:Rmu_approx}, the leading-order terms in the expansions of $\mathcal{R}^{\ed}$ and $R_{\mutua}^h$ are identical and approach zero in the quasistatic limit, defined by $k_0a \to 0$ and $k_0d \to 0$.
+In this limit, the electric-dipole impedance and the mutual impedance reduce to their leading capacitive terms, namely $\mathcal Z^{\ed} \sim 1/(j\omega C^{\ed})$, and $Z_{\mutua}^h \sim 1/(j\omega C_{\mutua}^h)$.
 Consequently, in the quasistatic limit, the circuit in Fig. \ref{fig:circuit_2port}(b) reduces to the simplified form in Fig. \ref{fig:circuit_2port_qs}(c).
 In this limit, the only dissipative contribution arises from the two material resistances.

 In the following discussion, we restrict our attention to the longitudinal polarization of the dipolar mode (i.e., $h=x$).
 For clarity of notation, the superscript $h$ will be omitted hereafter.